Oklahoma Cannabis Surety Bond

 Surety – the issuer of the bond and the party who will be liable – along with the principal – for the failure of the principal.

-A surety bond will serve as a guarantee to the Oklahoma Medical Marijuana Authority and the Oklahoma State Department of Health that the principal will fulfill his or her statute-based obligations once licensed.
+A Marijuana-Cannabis Surety Bond will serve as a guarantee to the Oklahoma Medical Marijuana Authority and the Oklahoma State Department of Health that the principal will fulfill his or her statute-based obligations once licensed.

 If the principal defaults on his or her obligations, the obligee will be eligible to file a claim against the surety bond.